phpusr/table-notes/README.md

 Simple multi user application written in Django for keeping tabular notes.

-The application consists of several modules: tv_series, ...
+The application consists of several modules: tv_series, books.

 In each module you can add, edit, delete, sort and filter records.